-- 1.1 Awareness: World Vision UK will equip all World Vision UK Representatives to understand their safeguarding responsibilities and obligations as set out in this Policy by ensuring: - (1) All World Vision UK Representatives acknowledge in writing: - (a) The receipt, acceptance and understanding of this Policy. - (b) The receipt, acceptance and understanding annually of the Safeguarding Behaviour Protocols. - (c) If they become aware of any harm or risk to beneficiaries, they will inform World Vision UK Safeguarding Manager, immediately and in any event within 24 hours; and - (d) If they are required to travel, all World Vision UK Representatives must satisfy pre-visit protocols detailed within Section 4 of this Policy.

-All signed acknowledgements will be kept on file by the Safeguarding Manager.
+- 1.1 Awareness: World Vision UK will equip all World Vision UK Representatives to understand their safeguarding responsibilities and obligations as set out in this Policy by ensuring: - (1) All World Vision UK Representatives acknowledge in writing: - The receipt, acceptance and understanding of this Policy. (a) - (b) The receipt, acceptance and understanding annually of the Safeguarding Behaviour Protocols. - If they become aware of any harm or risk to beneficiaries, they will inform World Vision UK Safeguarding Manager, immediately and in any event within 24 hours; and - (d) If they are required to travel, all World Vision UK Representatives must satisfy pre-visit protocols detailed within Section 4 of this Policy. - All signed acknowledgements will be kept on record by the Safeguarding Manager. - Agreements with third parties, including, but not limited to, suppliers of services and grants where the third party, its employees or any person or entity engaged by them in connection with performance of the agreement with World Vision UK, may have access to children, adults, beneficiaries and, or their data, or have access to World Vision UK personal data, while performing their agreement or providing relevant services to World Vision UK, will see this policy and sign and adhere to World Vision UK's Safeguarding Behavioural Protocols.

-- (2) Agreements with third parties, including, but not limited to, suppliers of services and grants where the third party, its employees or any person or entity engaged by them in connection with performance of the agreement with World Vision UK, may have access to children and adult, beneficiaries and, or their data, or have access to World Vision UK personal data, while performing their agreement or providing relevant services to World Vision UK, will see this policy and sign and adhere to World Vision UK's Safeguarding Behavioural Protocols. - Relevant contracts and agreements (whether referred to as an 'agreement,' 'subgrant', 'Memorandum of Understanding' or any other term) must include reference to the Safeguarding Policy.
+Relevant contracts and agreements (whether referred to as an "agreement", "subgrant", "Memorandum of Understanding" or any other term) must include reference to the Safeguarding Policy.
 It is the responsibility of the hiring manager of the third parties to ensure that the protocols have been reviewed, signed, and are in place prior to the commencement of work.
-Managers must continue to work with and support third parties to secure their commitment to meeting the policy requirements throughout the term of engagement. - (3) All World Vision UK Representatives will receive mandatory safeguarding training for at least three hours within the first three months of their association with World Vision UK, with periodic refresher training at least once every two years.
+Managers must continue to work with and support third parties to secure their commitment to meeting the policy requirements throughout the term of engagement.

+(3) All World Vision UK staff, volunteers and Board members receive mandatory safeguarding training for at least three hours within the first three months of their association with World Vision UK, with periodic refresher training at least once every two years.
 Bespoke safeguarding training will be given to representatives who are more engaged with managing processes, procedures, behaviours or in direct contact with beneficiaries.

-1.2 Safeguarding Staffing: World Vision UK Safeguarding Manager is the safeguarding lead to provide advice and support to the implementation of this Policy and its Guidelines.
+1.2 Safeguarding Staffing:

+World Vision UK Safeguarding Manager

-Susan Cole: Phone 01908 841008 / Mobile +44(0) 07769490449
+Susan Cole: Phone 01908 841008 / Mobile +44(0) 7808476697